jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 journalctl -f -u apache
 ```

-> This will show you only the logs of the current boot,
+> This will show you only the logs of the current boot:

 ```bash
 journalctl -b